fbeauKmi/V2.3934/mods/peek-a-boo/README.md

 ## Printed parts

-This mod was designed to be printed with ABS, taking in account shrinkage.
-I you use  other materials (ABS+, ASA, ..) you will need to adjust tolerances
+All parts are designed to be printed with ABS, taking in account shrinkage.
+I you use  other materials (ABS+, ASA, ..) you will need to adjust your tolerances

 > [!TIP]
 > The filenames prefixed ``\[fc\]`` for _filament change_.
 Print the 4 first layers with accent color then change to main color.

 For ABS turn off Hole and shrinkage compensation in your slicer.

-Print settings same as Voron parts.
+The print settings are the same as Voron parts.

-Most assembly is done by screw in plastic.
+Most assemblies are done by screw-in-plastic.
 Your printed parts need to be accurate.
-First print  _guide\_L.stl_ and _bracket\_L.stl_ to adjust your tolerance.
+First, print  _guide\_L.stl_ and _bracket\_L.stl_ to adjust your tolerance.
 Parts should slide smoothly, with not much play.

 > [!WARNING]
 > Check your parts before assembly, even slight warping is not acceptable.